These posts are getting longer and longer!

 As I started the long descent off the plateau, the sun crept up over the horizon and dawn turned into day.
 The fells softened as I descended, turning gradually into countryside as the altitude dropped.
 But I found it difficult to appreciate.

 The 1,000 m descent was a very drawn out affair, lasting almost 40 km.
 Normally this would be perfect – travelling very fast for a very long time, perfect payback for a long climb.
 But with the temperature at 2°C as I started the descent, the fun didn’t last long.
-Despite wearing everything I had, after 45 minutes of descending I was starting to get worried about my body temperature.
+Despite wearing everything I had, after 45 minutes of descending I was starting to get worried about my core body temperature.
+The frigid wind buffeting me as I descended was gradually sucking all of my warmth away and, being unable to generate any heat by pedalling, there wasn’t a damn thing I could do about it.
 It was almost a relief when the road levelled out and then started climbing again.

 The whole route back to Oslo went by in a bit of a blur.
 Perhaps the night’s awful sleep had taken its toll, or perhaps I was just finally running out of steam after 9 days on the bike.
 Either way, I could feel myself getting slower and slower.
 I started to suffer a sense of humour failure, with every turn of the route that wasn’t taking me directly towards Oslo seeming like a direct personal insult.
 When the route veered off a perfectly good, flat tarmac road and onto a winding, undulating gravel track, I was furious and started searching around for someone to blame for being in this absurd situation other than myself.
 And failing, of course, which only made me more fed up.